Interventions and Lactation

 Trauma during birth can cause pain when the baby lies in certain positions and/or problems with latching.

-Can delay the onset of lactogensis stage 2. “milk coming in"
+Can delay the onset of lactogenesis stage 2. “milk coming in."

 Separation from the mother